find your perfect postgrad program

 What is a postgraduate student?
-There are lots of people studying at university and in the UK about half of them are postgraduates.
+There are lots of people studying at university and in the UK about half a million of them are postgraduates.
 In simple terms, a postgraduate student is anyone who is studying a postgraduate course, including a masters course, an MPhil and a PhD, that requires an undergraduate degree as part of the entry requirements.

 There are a few different ways that postgraduate students can study, and various study strategies that they may choose to employ, and it doesn't matter if they work full-time or part-time as well as study they are all postgraduate students.

 Studying full time is a popular choice for students who have just completed their undergraduate degree and already know that a postgraduate qualification is required for their career plans.
 It can be a difficult transition for students who have given up full-time employment to return to university as a full-time student.
 The majority of postgraduate students in England are full-time attending a taught course and in England, only a quarter of these students are over the age of 36 with the majority of students being 25 and under.